QACommunity/PublicBugReports/README.md

 # Public Bug Reports

-> A collection of bug reports for bugs that don't have any public repository
+> A collection of bug reports for projects that don't have a public repository